 Marginalising the Labor leader on the first day of the campaign was part of a strategy to present John Howard not just as the obvious choice but also as the only choice as prime minister in a time of adversity.
 Over the next month and a half the Coalition ran a campaign dominated by national security, focusing not so much on the terrorist attacks in America (though they were certainly part of the mix) as on the boats arriving off the Australian coast.
 Immigration Minister Philip Ruddock, the cabinet member most closely identified with asylum seeker policy, received the loudest applause at the Liberal Party campaign launch, and at the same event the prime minister made his infamous declaration, “We will decide who comes to Australia and the conditions under which they come.”
 The government was returned to office on 10 November and John Howard, who had faced oblivion earlier in the year, began his ascent into the pantheon of electorally dominant Australian political leaders.

-It’s this three-month period, from the first sighting of the Tampa to the poll in November, that still has Australian politics in its grip.
+This three-month period, from the first sighting of the Tampa to the poll in November, still has Australian politics in its grip.
 Heading into another election campaign this year, journalists and commentators are once again using the 2001 election result to argue the case for the electoral potency of “boat people.”
 As the Sunday Age’s Josh Gordon put it a few days ago, asylum seekers are “a red-hot political issue, particularly for ‘Howard battlers’ in marginal electorates.”
-Yet the evidence suggests that the Tampa was not the decisive factor in the 2001 election result.
+But was the Tampa really the decisive factor it was cracked up to be?

 A rattled government snapped into action.
 The controversial new business activity statements were simplified, a plan for tighter regulation of family trusts was dumped, the first home buyers grant was doubled and, as Murray Goot writes in his analysis of the 2001 poll data, the government “embarked on a spending spree that, by the end of the year, would see it listed for the first time by ACNielsen as the biggest advertiser in the country.”
 Most costly of all, the Coalition cut the fuel excise rate and abolished its indexation.